-To find out more about how to use your general waste, recycling and green waste bins, and hard rubbish collection, please visit Council’s Rubbish & Recycling page.
+To find out more about how to use your rubbish, recycling and food and garden waste bins, and hard rubbish collection, please visit Council’s Rubbish & Recycling page.

 Monash Waste Transfer and Recycling Station

 Council offers residents the free disposal of items such as televisions, computers, household paint, batteries and more at 380 Ferntree Gully Road, Notting Hill.
 Find out exactly what items are accepted with the help of the Waste Transfer and Recycling Station guide.

 Common items such as mobile phones, televisions, computers, light globes, batteries, printer cartridges and X-ray film can all be recycled at Monash Waste Transfer and Recycling Station.

 Mobile phones can also be recycled the Monash Civic Centre (293 Springvale Road, Glen Waverley) or through Mobile Muster (search for your nearest drop-off point).

 Household batteries can also be dropped off free of charge at the Monash Civic Centre and Oakleigh Service Centre.

 Still unsure what you can and can’t recycle?
 Use Planet Ark’s Recycling Near You guide to learn more.